maaz-afzal/weather-app/README.md

 # Weather App

-A simple web app that shows real time weather information for any city in the world.
+A real-time weather app that shows weather information for any city in the world.